-Focuses students on how they choose and apply colour in a design to bring their awareness to the present moment and noting the emotional and physical responses they have to each colour.
+Focuses students on choosing and applying colour in a design to bring their awareness to the present moment and noting the emotional and physical responses they have to each colour.

 Mindful visualisation

 Have students close their eyes and imagine a place of their choosing where they feel relaxed and happy, ask students to imagine what they may see, feel, hear, smell and taste in their imagination.